University of Santo Tomas: Faculty and curriculum

-As of 2019, UST has 2,164 teaching faculty members, the most among private institutions and second in the country.
-The faculty comprises 1,160 master's degree holders (largest among private institutions) and 333 doctoral degree holders.
+In 2019, UST had 2,164 teaching faculty members, the most among private institutions and second in the country.
+The faculty comprised 1,160 master's degree holders (largest among private institutions) and 333 doctoral degree holders.

 The academic year is divided into two terms.
 The academic performance is graded through the use of the 5-point numerical grading system: 1.00 as excellent, 3.00 as passed, and 5.00 as failed.
 All bachelor's degrees in the university include theology courses in their curricula.

 In response to the COVID-19 pandemic, classes at the university were delivered through the "enhanced virtual mode" for school years 2020–2021 and 2021–2022.

 The Doctor of Medicine (M.D.) program offered by the Faculty of Medicine and Surgery is a four-year post-graduate degree that consists of three years of academic instruction in the medical school and one year of clinical clerkship in the UST Hospital.
 The faculty implements a blended integrated approach, adopting problem-based learning (PBL) as a teaching model in appropriate teaching-learning scenarios, and recently, outcome-based education (OBE), a curriculum that emphasizes the achievement of expected learning outcomes.

 The Faculty of Civil Law offers a four-year course, which leads to Juris Doctor (J.D.) degree.
 The curriculum mirrors the current model curriculum of the Legal Education Board.
 Master of Laws (LL.M.) and Doctor of Civil Law (D.C.L.) are offered at the Graduate School of Law.

 In 2002, the university embarked on e-learning by offering web-enhanced courses through Blackboard called e-LEAP (e-Learning Access Program).
 In 2023, the UST System shifted to Canvas as its learning management system.